Waxolunist/christian.sterzl.info/resources/content/projects/imageconverter.md

 time: 2015
 name: ImageConverter
 tags: python opencv rest flask
-summary: To process photographs of invoices made with the Sympany App efficiently, the uploaded photographs had to be converted before sending to the OCR enging.
+summary: To process photographs of invoices made with the Sympany App efficiently, the uploaded photographs had to be converted before sending them to the OCR engine.
 Therefore the microservice "ImageConverter" was developed.
 draft: false
 ---